dolthub/docs/packages/doltlab/content/introduction/getting-started/gcp.md

----
-title: Get A Ubuntu Host on GCP
+# Get A Ubuntu Host on GCP
----

 We need a properly configured Ubuntu host to run DoltLab on.
 This will take a few steps.
 Start by going to [Google Cloud Platform console](https://console.cloud.google.com/).